alanlivio/bash-helpers/README.md

 <h1 align="center"><img src="website/static/logo.svg" width="250"/></h1>

-Cross-platform (linux, windows, macOS) bash helpers to configure OS (dark mode, disable animations), install/update software (python, vscode, docker, wsl, msys) and useful utilities (dotfiles, git, compress, curl).The project logo is a reference to the synthetic chemical element Bohrium, which also has the initials bh.
+Cross-platform (Linux, Windows, macOS) bash helpers to configure OS (dark mode, disable animations), install/update software (python, vscode, docker, wsl, msys) and useful utilities (dotfiles, git, compress, curl).
+The project logo references the synthetic chemical element Bohrium, which also has the initials bh.

 # How to install bash-helpers

-The bash-helpers has two requeriments: a `bash shell` and `git` .
-You may easy install using the scripts bellow.
+The bash-helpers has two requirements: a `bash shell` and `git`.
+You may easily install using the scripts below.

-MacOS already has a bash shell.
+macOS already has a bash shell.
 Run in a bash shell the script install/bh-on-mac.sh to install git and bash-helpers:

 ```bash